manishrjain/calculator/brisk.md

 I built [Brisk](https://manishrjain.com/brisk) to fix this.
 It's a financial calculator that models the full picture: loans, appreciation, opportunity costs, taxes, and investment returns -- all projected over time so you can see exactly when buying wins, when renting wins.
 And the more complex math of -- if you're already holding the asset, when selling wins and when keeping it makes more sense.

+## How Brisk Calculates

+Under the hood, Brisk runs a month-by-month simulation for up to 30 years. **For buying,** it generates a full amortization schedule—tracking principal, interest, and remaining loan balance each month.
+The effective loan payment accounts for mortgage interest deductions, reducing your cost based on your tax rate.
+All recurring costs (property taxes, insurance, maintenance, rent) inflate annually at your specified rate, while the mortgage payment stays fixed.

+**For the renting scenario,** Brisk takes your downpayment—the cash you'd have if you didn't buy—and invests it at your specified return rate.
+Each month, it calculates the difference between what you'd spend buying versus renting.
+If renting is cheaper that month, the savings get added to your investment.
+If buying is cheaper, it deducts from your investment.
+This compounds monthly, giving you a realistic picture of how your "renting portfolio" grows over time.

+**When calculating sale proceeds,** Brisk applies your appreciation rate year-by-year to get the future asset value, then deducts agent commissions, staging costs (inflated), remaining loan balance, and capital gains tax—accounting for exemptions like the primary residence exclusion.
+The result is your true net worth from buying at any given year.

+The sell vs keep analysis is where things get interesting. **For the "sell now" scenario,** Brisk calculates what you'd walk away with today—current market value minus selling costs, loan payoff, and taxes.
+That lump sum then gets invested at your specified return rate.
+If you'd need to rent after selling (because it's your primary residence), Brisk deducts monthly rent from your investment as it compounds.

+**For the "keep" scenario,** Brisk tracks your monthly cash flow—rental income minus loan payments, taxes, insurance, and maintenance.
+If you're cash-flow positive, that surplus gets invested and compounds.
+If you're cash-flow negative, you're effectively drawing down.
+At any future year N, your "keep net worth" combines two things: what you'd net from selling the appreciated asset at year N, plus (or minus) the investment position you've built up from your cash flows along the way.

+**The refinance option** adds another layer.
+If you pull equity out today, that cash goes into your investment account immediately—but you're now servicing a larger loan.
+Brisk models whether the market returns on that extracted equity outpace the cost of the bigger mortgage.

 ## A Real Example: Buy vs. Rent

 Let's run through a concrete scenario.
 Let's say you want to purchase a single family home in San Francisco.